 - On both your Roku player and your TV or AVR, unplug each end of the HDMI cable.

-- Reconnect both ends of the HDMI cable, pushing them firmly, all the way in.
+- Reconnect both ends of the HDMI cable, making sure each connector is attached firmly and securely.

 - Try viewing the video again.

 If the above did not resolve your issue, try these additional suggestions: